 The Hawaiian alternative to sushi, Poké, has taken London by storm.
 The dish, made up of cubed raw fish marinated in soy and sesame, served on rice, is a new must-eat snack that is on the rise with salad-lovers and food-fanatics.

 This Hawaiian favourite has captured the hearts and tastebuds of foodies across the country with its fast-food style that doesn’t compromise on health or flavour.
 Fancy trying out this tasty dish for yourself?
+We have a Freestyle version for you that is super quick and easy!
 Poké is becoming increasingly popular across the country, we don’t think it will be long before there’s a restaurant on your high street.

 Some of our regional food trends this year have shifted internally and more traditional English dishes are back at the top spot.
-2017 has brought with it a resurgence in the desire for locally-sourced produce, personal vegetable gardens and recipes that incorporate these products.
+There has been a resurgence in the desire for locally-sourced produce, personal vegetable gardens and recipes that incorporate these products.
 We expect you’ll be seeing many more pies, locally sourced fish dishes or traditional bangers and mash on the menu.

 We’re sharing of our favourite recipe that you can create using locally-sourced ingredients.